Bordered manifolds with torus boundary and the link surgery formula: Introduction

 \subsection{Examples}

 We compute many basic examples in this paper.
 The most fundamental is the type-$D$ module for the Hopf link.
 We compute this in Section~\ref{sec:Hopf-links-comp}, and compute a minimal model of the corresponding $DA$-bimodule in Section~\ref{sec:minimal-model-Hopf}.
 This example is important for applications and computations.
 Combined with the tensor product formulas, it also gives a computation of the Heegaard Floer homology of all 3-manifolds obtained as the boundary of a plumbing of disk bundles over $S^2$, plumbed along a tree.
-This is explored further in \cite{ZemLattice}.
+This is explored further in \cite{ZemLattice}, wherein the equivalence of Heegaard Floer homology and the lattice homology of N\'{e}methi \cite{NemethiAR} \cite{NemethiLattice} is proven.

 In Section~\ref{sec:solid-tori} we describe the type-$D$ modules of rationally framed solid tori $\cD_{p/q}^{\cK}$ for $p/q\in \Q\cup \{\infty\}$.
-The type-$D$ modules $\cD_{p/q}^{\cK}$ can be viewed as naturally recovering the rational surgeries formula of Ozsv\'{a}th and Szab\'{o} \cite{OSRationalSurgeries} in the sense that
+The type-$D$ modules $\cD_{p/q}^{\cK}$ can be viewed as naturally recovering the rational surgeries complex $\bX_{p/q}(K)$ of Ozsv\'{a}th and Szab\'{o} \cite{OSRationalSurgeries} in the sense that

 for any knot $K$ in $S^3$.